Tomm0017/rsmod/README.md

 - Before you can launch the server, you will need to create a few files:

-        game.yml: holds information on general game information packets.yml: holds information on the packets you want to support
+        game.yml: holds information on general game information data/packets.yml: holds information on the packets you want to support

-    Luckily, both of these files have a ```.example.yml``` file in the root directory, which you can simply copy and remove the ```.example``` extension.
+    Luckily, both of these files have a ```.example.yml``` file in their corresponding directory, which you can simply copy and remove the ```.example``` extension.
     The ```packets.example.yml``` file contains the structure of packets for `OSRS` ```#172```